 Bioengineering is an interdisciplinary field that applies engineering principles and quantitative methods to the advancement of knowledge at the molecular, cellular, tissue, organ, and system levels, and to the development of new biologicals, materials, devices, and processes.

 Oregon State University and the University of Oregon have partnered to offer joint Master of Science and Doctor of Philosophy degrees in Bioengineering, giving students the opportunity to work with faculty advisors at either campus.
-These new joint degree programs are expected to begin enrolling students starting in the fall of 2021.
 Oregon State University also offers a Master of Engineering (MEng) degree in Bioengineering.